WICG/handwriting-recognition/explainer.md

 We propose the following hint attributes:

 * `languages`: A list of languages that the recognizer should attempt to recognize.
 Languages are identified by IETF BCP 47 language tags (e.g. `en`, `zh-CN`, `zh-Hans`).
 See [Language Handling](#language-handling) for determining fallbacks if the provided tag is not supported.
-* `graphemeClusterSet`: A list of strings, each string represents a grapheme cluster (a user-visible character) that is most likely to be written.
+* `graphemeSet`: A list of strings, each string represents a grapheme (a user-perceived unit of the orthography) that is most likely to be written.
 Note, this is a hint, it doesn't guarantee that the recognizer only returns the characters specified here.
 Clients need to process the result if they want to filter-out unwanted characters.
 * `recognitionType`: A string, the type of content to be recognized.
 The recognizer may use these to better rank the recognition results.
 It supports:
     * `email`: an email address
     * `number`: a decimal number